shakes76/PatternFlow/recognition/45249435/README.md

 8. Using the training data the model tries to predict the page outcome.
 9. The model is then shrunk down to 2 dimensions and plotted using tsne

-## High level explination of the algortihm
+## High level explanation of the algortihm
 Each node has a lot of features describing it and neighbouring nodes.
 Each node sends a message to each one of its neighbours with all the features it has.
 These features from each neighbour are transformed using a linear operation (ie average).
 This is then put through a standard neural network layer and the ouput is then the new state of the node.
 This is done for every node in the graph.